-Clicking Noises are most often caused by loose blade and/or blade holder screws.
+Clicking noises are most often caused by a loose blade and/or blade holder screws.
 Check all the screws and tighten if needed.

 In some fan models, blade holders can be installed upside down.
 If the rubbing noise is resulting from blade holders touching the motor housing, the fan is most likely installed incorrectly.
 Please consult your owner's manual to make certain the blade holders are installed properly.